roghughe/Getting_Started/readme.txt

 4) Install the goclipse IDE plugin: https://github.com/GoClipse/goclipse Install by selecting Install New Software and creating an entry for: Go - http://goclipse.github.io/releases/.
 When selecting options, select the Go and basic CDT options (selecting all causes the install to fail).
-5) Make sure you have the git commandline tools installed.
+5) Make sure you have the git commandline tools installed as the go command uses them.

 Handy hints can be found at: